godotengine/godot-docs/tutorials/2d/using_tilemaps.rst

 - If you're using a :ref:`Camera2D <class_Camera2D>` to scroll your level, you may notice lines appearing between your tiles.
-To fix this, open Project Settings and enable "Use Pixel Snap" in the "Rendering/Quality" section.
+To fix this, open Project Settings and enable "Use Gpu Pixel Snap" in the "Rendering/2d/snapping" section.

 - You can flip and rotate tiles using the icons at the top right of the editor.